qkfang/legoai.web/blog/2025-02-15-community-stackoverflow-azure-leaderboard.md

 ---

-Lucky to get #1 🎖️ on Microsoft hashtag#Azure Collectives Monthly Leaderboard on hashtag#StackOverflow ! 🚀 And #3 overall weekly contributor last week! 🎉
+Lucky to get #1 🎖️ on Microsoft Azure Collectives Monthly Leaderboard on StackOverflow ! 🚀 And #3 overall weekly contributor last week! 🎉

 I've been diving deep into answering questions, sharing knowledge, and - let's be honest - chasing bounties 💰 (SUPER FUN).
-Lucky enough to strike 3 BIG bounties in a row: hashtag#AI Speech service, Python hashtag#FunctionApp & hashtag#webjob.
-And now I feel like a bounty hunter … just like hashtag#Mandalorian 😎
+Lucky enough to strike 3 BIG bounties in a row: AI Speech service, Python FunctionApp & webjob.
+And now I feel like a bounty hunter … just like Mandalorian 😎

 If you're wondering how come my account is only 5 months old … Well, like many of us on the internet, I was taking but not giving.
 But that changes now. ✨